iogbole/israelo/_posts/2021-01-13-ioannis-tribute.md

 I am thankful for the passion we shared.<br/>
 I am thankful for all you shared with me. <br/>
 I am thankful for the blessing you were to many people. <br/>
-Your memory will leave on; my colleague turned friend <br/>
+Your memory will live on; my colleague turned friend <br/>
 Goodbye?
 No, I won't say that. <br/>
 Goodnight?
 Perhaps so. <br/>
 Good night, for now, Ionnais <br/>